wp-plugins/email-posts-to-subscribers/readme.txt

 2. In the Mail Configuration post count 1 has been added (Previously we don't have option to select single post in the newsletter).
 With this option we can create Mail Configuration for 1 post.
 3. Formatted some mail content.

+= 1.6 =

+1. Tested up to WordPress 4.0
+2. In view subscribers admin page, new option added to filter the email address based on status.
+3. Paging option added on view subscribers admin page.
+In default it will show only first 200 emails, you have drop down box to navigate another page (i.e. 201 to 400 emails etc..).
+4. Warning message fix on email address import page (i.e Strict standards: Only variables should be passed by reference)	- Fixed
+5. Widget translation issue has been fixed
+6. PHP warning message from Subscribers Export page has been removed.
+7. Added check for Already Confirmed emails.
+This is to prevent user clicking optin email link multiple time.

 == Upgrade Notice ==

 = 1.0 =